French–Breton War: 1489 campaign

 The Breton Chancellor Philippe de Montauban, Dunois, the Prince of Orange, Raoul de Lornay took the heiress with them, first to Redon, then fled to Nantes, without entering it, the city being held by the Marshal of Rieux.
 Finally, the Duchess's party took refuge in Rennes, and despite the outrage of the French King on February 10, Anne was crowned.

 The Breton treasury at this point was empty, the revenues of the domain were low: the Ducal jewels and plates had been sold.
 If this was not enough, loans on cities were forced (Francis II had already used this expedient).
 The chancellery required advances and loans (the Prince of Orange gave over 200,000 pounds, the Duke of Orleans 45,000).
 Monetary devaluation, which started in 1472 was exacerbated.
 Finally, various communities wanted to redeem their imposts (they had paid one time a hundred times the annual amount, and were later released).

 Austria and Spain sent mercenaries in March and April (respectively 1,500 and 2,000 men who joined Anne of Brittany) and England (6,000 men sent to Rieux).
 They were employed to retake Rohan towns in Lower Brittany (Lannion, Tréguier, Morlaix from May to October).

-On 3 December 1489, the parties agreed to the Peace of Frankfurt, signed by Maximilian of Austria and the King of France on 22 July.
+On 3 December 1489, the parties agreed to the Peace of Frankfurt, formally signed by Maximilian of Austria and the King of France on 22 July 1490.
 France retained Brest, and other places acquired since the Treaty of Sablé: Dinan, Fougères, Saint-Aubin-du-Cormier, and Saint-Malo.
 Brittany dismissed its mercenaries.
 Peace lasted for a year, but both sides kept themselves armed.

 In the summer of 1490, a peasant revolt broke out: the peasants of Cornouaille, led by John the Old, assembled and plundered the city of Quimper.
 The revolt was put down by Spanish mercenaries at Pratanros.

 On July 4, the Estates of Brittany met in Vannes.
 They ratified new imposts and granted new taxes.
 These additional resources allowed them to pay: